 When I was 14 years old, my dad had an affair with another Jehovah’s Witness married woman.
 By this time, my older siblings had left the home.
 Knowing that her actions would cause her to be disfellowshipped from the Watchtower organization, the woman who had the affair with my dad quickly disassociated herself.
 For his actions, my dad was asked to voluntarily step down from being an elder, which he did with grace.
 My siblings were not interested in the horrors at home.

 I decided to get baptized as a Jehovah’s Witness for two reasons.
-One, my parents were ecstatic when I mentioned it and it improved things slightly at home.
-Two, because I knew in my parents’ eyes I would now be answerable for my own actions to the elders instead of them.
+One, my parents were ecstatic when I mentioned it, and it improved things slightly at home.
+Two, because I knew in my parents’ eyes, I would now be answerable for my own actions to the elders instead of to them.
 My double life soon crossed paths.
 I ran away from home and went into foster care for a short while at age 15.
 I was disfellowshipped from the Watchtower at 15 because I refused to quit the cigarettes and because I had lost my virginity.
-My mother was irate at this.
+My mother was irate about this.
 She tried her usual, “You need a good spanking, young lady!” routine.
-So, I reminded her that when I was on the run I did inform social services of the “wooden spoon treatment” and that if she marked me, it would be all the evidence social services needed to take us all away to someone who didn’t hit us.
+So, I reminded her that, when I was on the run, I did inform social services of the “wooden spoon treatment” and that if she marked me, it would be all the evidence social services needed to take us all away to someone who didn’t hit us.
 She then refused to acknowledge me and spent her time in bed when I was in the house.
-I had 2 or 3 nervous breakdowns that my mother coldly diagnosed as “attention seeking.”
+I had two or three nervous breakdowns that my mother coldly diagnosed as “attention seeking.”
 I had enough and begged my dad to let me live with my non-Jehovah’s Witness Nan, God rest her beautiful soul.

-Their reply was “no,” and they couldn’t hide the shock from their faces.
+Their replies were “no,” and they couldn’t hide the shock from their faces.
 They advised me to ring my mother and ask her.
 I felt sick but there was a big need in me to know the truth.
-I rang her immediately.
+I called her immediately.
 I repeated the above and asked her what caused it again.
-She replied calmly, “Yes Shereen it did happen, it was the drugs though.”
+She replied calmly, “Yes, Shereen, it did happen, it was the drugs though.”
 I’ve read my records.
 So I asked her what drugs she was giving me at the age of three.
 She then said it was a demon abusing me.
-I told her it most definitely wasn’t as she had been trained as a Jehovah’s Witness to stop demon attacks, but they didn’t work with this one.
+I told her it most definitely wasn’t, as she had been trained as a Jehovah’s Witness to stop demon attacks, but they didn’t work with this one.
 After more denials and more demanding, I knew who it was.
 She then passed me on to my father.
 I then had to repeat it all again to him.
 When I finished, he asked what room this happened in.
 I told him it was in the room I shared with my sister.
 He laughed.
 I eventually hung up and threw up.
 Later that day, my mother left a voice message telling me that after accusing my dad, I was no longer her daughter.
-When I asked her if she thought he was capable.
-She replied, “He was the only adult male in the house wasn’t he?”
+When I asked her if she thought he was capable, she replied, “He was the only adult male in the house, wasn’t he?”

 I’d lived up until this point with no awareness of the abuse, but when I did remember it, it felt like the final piece of the jigsaw puzzle.
 I finally had answers for a lot of things I didn’t understand about myself.
-I finally knew why I can only sleep with the duvet tightly tucked underneath me curled up like a ball, why I can’t stand to have any part of body outside the duvet or near the edge of the bed.
-I understand my deep rooted fear and hatred of male adults.
+I finally knew why I can only sleep with the duvet tightly tucked underneath me curled up like a ball, why I can’t stand to have any part of my body outside the duvet or near the edge of the bed.
+I understand my deep-rooted fear and hatred of male adults.
 I understand my obsession with bodily hygiene.
-I finally know why I can’t relax with my partner unless I have a drink or two, why I won’t ever hang my or my boys underwear outside to dry, why I hide it all from friends who come round, why I am so, so protective of my boys—especially at bath and bed times, why, I can’t cuddle up in bed with my six year old without having the duvet between us, why I screamed at a very trusted friend for entering my son’s room because he was crying without my being present, why, for the first 6-9 months of my relationship with Graeme I banned him completely from going in the bathroom when my 2 year old son was in there, or going in his room without me or changing a nappy (diaper).
+I finally know why I can’t relax with my partner unless I have a drink or two, why I won’t ever hang my or my boys underwear outside to dry, why I hide it all from friends who come around, why I am so, so protective of my boys — especially at bath and bed times, why I can’t cuddle up in bed with my 6-year-old without having the duvet between us, why I screamed at a very trusted friend for entering my son’s room because he was crying without my being present, why, for the first six to nine months of my relationship with Graeme, I banned him completely from going in the bathroom when my 2-year-old son was in there, or going in his room without me or changing a nappy (diaper).
 In a strange way, remembering has helped me accept myself as normal.
-It has ridden me of the never ending pressure that felt like lead behind my lower rib cage.
+It has ridden me of the never-ending pressure that felt like lead behind my lower rib cage.
 It has ridden me of my guilt for hating my parents.
 It has helped me let go.

 Obviously, I haven’t gotten away from the problems that remembering this sort of thing will bring, but the self-blame and hate has decreased.
 The scream in my head that I feared would send me insane if I didn’t cause myself harm to release it, has shut up completely.
 A whole year without hearing that scream, my inner child’s scream, my self-harming is now under my control, not the other way around.
 It hasn’t happened for at least a year.